AdobeDocs/campaign-classic.en/help/web/using/defining-web-forms-page-sequencing.md

 topic-tags: web-forms
 ---

-# Defining web forms page sequencing{#defining-web-forms-page-sequencing}
+# Define web forms page sequencing{#defining-web-forms-page-sequencing}

 The form can contain one or more pages.
 It is built via a diagram which lets you sequence pages, testing, script execution, page jump and recording steps.
 Global diagram design mode is the same as for a Campaign workflow.